openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 web front-end servicing the customer requests, and a NoSQL database back end storing the information.

-As of late there has been several outages in number of major public cloud providers due to applications running out of a single geographical location.
+Recently there has been several outages in number of major public cloud providers due to applications running out of a single geographical location.
 The design therefore should mitigate the chance of a single site causing an outage for their business.